-The government spinning mills at Nowshera Srinagar was set up in 1959-60 to cater to demand of raffal yarns of 48s required by private/ government handloom/power loom owners of the state.
+The government spinning mills at Nowshera Srinagar was set up in 1959-60 to cater to the demand of raffle yarns of 48s required by private/ government handloom/power loom owners of the state.
 Till 1980 the mill enjoyed a sort of monopoly.
-The unit was having capacity of 1.5 lakh kgs yarn per annum.
-However, under Open General License (OGL) import of wool in the year 1980, the spinning mills lost this leverage.
+The unit was having capacity of 1.5 lakh kgs of yarn per annum.
+However, under the Open General License (OGL) import of wool in the year 1980, the spinning mills lost this leverage.
 This paved way for traders/ spinners to import wool tops on their own.
 The mill faced tough competition with private operators in the trade resulting in losses.

 SHODDY SPINNING PLANT RAMBAGH